Find Affordable College Courses

 Full History at Utah State University Report

-University of Colorado at Colorado Springs ranked #8 on this year’s Most Popular History Bachelor’s Degree Schools in the Rocky Mountains Region list.
-UCCS is a large public school located in the city of Colorado Springs.
+With a ranking of #8, University of Colorado at Colorado Springs did quite well on this year’s most popular schools for history students working on their bachelor’s degree.
+UCCS is a large public school located in the large city of Colorado Springs.

 Of the 43 students majoring in history at UCCS, 56% are male and 44% are female.